GoogleCloudPlatform/oozie-to-airflow/README.md

 ### Known limitations

 The decision node is not fully functional as there is not currently support for all EL functions.
-So in order for it to run in Airflow you must edit the Python output file and change the decision node expression.
+So in order for it to run in Airflow you may need to edit the Python output file and change the decision node expression.

 Issue in GitHub: [Implement decision node](https://github.com/GoogleCloudPlatform/oozie-to-airflow/issues/42)